wirehack7/DiscordStreamBot/README.md

 Clone the repo and copy over `config.ini.dist` to `config.ini`
 Only sections **[DISCORD]** and **[TWITCH]** are mandatory.
 If you don't want the other features, delete the whole sections.
+Streams is a comma separated list of twitch streamer names.
+NO TRAILING COMMA!

 Edit the file and propagate with API keys from Discord and Twitch.
 To create a Discord bot and get a token go to